kansalshlok/Black-Oil-PVT-Calculator/README.md

-An automated "Anomaly Check" tab flags out-of-range inputs, non-physical trends (Rs decreasing with pressure, Bo/density rising instead of falling above Pb, a missing viscosity minimum at Pb, Z-factor or Bg behaving unphysically, negative compressibilities, water properties drifting outside normal ranges), and explains the likely theoretical cause for each.
+An automated "Anomaly Check" tab flags out-of-range inputs, non-physical trends (Rs decreasing with pressure, Bo/density rising instead of falling above Pb, a missing viscosity minimum at Pb, Z-factor or Bg behaving unphysically, negative compressibilities), and explains the likely theoretical cause for each.

 ## Files
 - `app.py` — the Streamlit dashboard (all UI, plotting, and anomaly logic)